Josh Jung Player Props: Rangers vs. Pirates

 Josh Jung At The Plate

-- Among qualified batters, he ranks 70th in batting average, while his on-base percentage ranks 121st and he is 49th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 66th, his on-base percentage ranks 111th, and he is 39th in the league in slugging.

-- Jung enters this game on a six-game hitting streak.
-In his last games, he's hitting .389 with two homers.
+- Jung enters this game on a seven-game hitting streak.
+In his last games, he's hitting .421 with three homers.

-- In 50.0% of his games this year, he has scored at least once.
-And he's had eight games with multiple runs (18.2%).
+- In 23 of 45 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.